IIT-EnergySystemModels/openTEPES/README.rst

 ############
 `Installation guide <https://pascua.iit.comillas.edu/aramos/openTEPES_installation.pdf>`_.

 There are 2 ways to get all required packages under Windows.
 We recommend using the Python distribution Miniconda.
-If you don't want to use it or already have an existing Python (version 3.8 | 3.9 **recommended**, 2.7 is supported as well) installation, you can also download the required packages by yourself.
+If you don't want to use it or already have an existing Python (version 3.11) installation, you can also download the required packages by yourself.

 Miniconda (recommended)
 =======================